Overview

 Design-Build Construction is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-• Early budget guidance tied to evolving design decisions and project priorities.
-This is tied directly to speed of decision-making so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Early budget guidance tied to evolving design decisions and Hays County project priorities — with EARC impervious cover limits, limestone foundation costs, and utility extension assumptions factored into early-stage estimates.
+This is tied directly to speed of decision-making that reflects San Marcos permitting and site realities rather than optimistic assumptions so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Constructability review that keeps drawings aligned with schedule, access, and procurement realities.
-This is tied directly to budget clarity so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Constructability review that keeps drawings aligned with schedule, I-35 and Hwy 80 access realities, and procurement windows typical of the Central Texas construction market.
+This is tied directly to budget clarity with EARC, geotechnical, and utility extension costs integrated from the earliest estimate so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Design coordination between civil, structural, architectural, and building-systems disciplines.
-This is tied directly to constructable design so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Design coordination between civil, structural, architectural, and building-systems disciplines with San Marcos-specific drainage, detention, and utility routing constraints addressed before they create late conflicts.
+This is tied directly to constructable design that accounts for limestone subgrade variability and TCEQ stormwater requirements so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Release-package planning so long-lead items and sitework can move without waiting on every detail.
-This is tied directly to fewer late revisions so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Release-package planning so long-lead items and sitework can move without waiting on every design detail — protecting critical path milestones when TXST academic calendar or tenant commitments drive the schedule.
+This is tied directly to fewer late revisions because field constraints are brought into the design conversation before they harden so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Owner decision support focused on scope tradeoffs, schedule impact, and operational fit.
-This is tied directly to speed of decision-making so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Owner decision support focused on scope tradeoffs, schedule impact, and operational fit for the San Marcos and Hays County commercial or industrial market.
+This is tied directly to speed of decision-making that reflects San Marcos permitting and site realities rather than optimistic assumptions so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Field sequencing feedback brought into the design conversation before conflicts harden.
-This is tied directly to budget clarity so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Field sequencing feedback brought into the design conversation before conflicts harden around Edwards Plateau cut-and-fill conditions, utility extensions, or EARC buffer zone setbacks.
+This is tied directly to budget clarity with EARC, geotechnical, and utility extension costs integrated from the earliest estimate so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Integrated reporting that reduces lag between design decisions and construction consequences.
-This is tied directly to constructable design so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Integrated reporting that reduces lag between design decisions and construction consequences with schedule and procurement impacts visible to owners at every significant decision point.
+This is tied directly to constructable design that accounts for limestone subgrade variability and TCEQ stormwater requirements so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Turnover planning that begins while design packages are still being finalized.
-This is tied directly to fewer late revisions so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Turnover planning that begins while design packages are still being finalized — so Hays County inspection sequencing, CO requirements, and operational startup are planned early rather than discovered at the end.
+This is tied directly to fewer late revisions because field constraints are brought into the design conversation before they harden so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process